UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 +++

-First a reminder of what `region_lang` looks like:
+We will start by showing how to compute the minimum and maximum number of Canadians reporting a particular language as their primary language at home.
+First, a reminder of what `region_lang` looks like:

 ```{code-cell} ipython3
 region_lang = pd.read_csv("data/region_lang.csv")